codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

+  * ⚠️ **WARNING:**  In the above code, replace `YOUR_SERVER_WEBSOCKET_URL_HERE` with a valid Websocket URL now.
+    * _If you are working on this as part of a CodePath Lab, an Application ID and Client Key is provided to you in the Lab instructions._

 New messages should now be displayed in your app automatically while the app is running, as people post new messages into the Message class in Parse.
 Pulling to refresh the RecyclerView is no longer needed, thanks to Parse Live Queries.